colinmansfieldyms/QBRassistant/README.md

 - Print-to-PDF (via window.print())
 - Per-chart PNG export
 - Per-chart aggregated CSV export + per-report aggregated summary CSV export

 ---

+## Web Worker mode (optional)

+- Toggle “Use Web Worker (recommended)” in the Inputs panel to offload normalization + aggregation off the main thread.
+- The worker never receives the API token—only raw rows for the selected page are sent, and phone/cell fields are still scrubbed immediately.
+- If the browser cannot start a worker, the app automatically falls back to the main-thread analysis path.

+---